-Date of Entry: The date of entry will normally be January or July and as determined by the date when the candidate begins to work in a recognised post in an accredited hospital.
+- 1. (See General Regulations) - 2.
+The date of entry will normally be January or July and as determined by the date when the candidate begins to work in a recognised post in an accredited hospital.
 Application to enter the programme may be made before securing such a post.
-The applicant may then receive from the School of Graduate Studies and Research, on the recommendation of the Faculty Committee for Graduate Studies, provisional acceptance for entry to the programme contingent on the obtaining of an accredited post.
-Date of entry will be fixed by the School of Graduate Studies and Research.
-For the purposes of the above two paragraphs, the successful applicant must furnish evidence of being in a recognised post.
-Applicants should have 9-12 months experience post internship in General Internal Medicine at an accredited hospital.
+The applicant may then receive from the School of Graduate Studies and Research, on the recommendation of the Faculty Committee for Graduate Studies, provisional acceptance for entry to the programme contingent on the obtaining of an accredited post. - 3.
+Applicants for entry to the DM Internal Medicine programme should in addition to the general requirements have had 12 months post-internship experience.
+It is preferable for at least 6 months to be spent in General Internal Medicine.
+Experience in a Casualty/Accident and Emergency Department is encouraged and at some campuses might be considered necessary